+Charleston’s walled garden was created by the artists Vanessa Bell and Duncan Grant to designs by Roger Fry.
 Together they transformed vegetable plots and hen runs, essential to the household during the First World War, into a quintessential painters’ garden mixing Mediterranean influences with cottage garden planting.
 In the 1920s a grid of gravel paths gave structure to beds of plants chosen by Grant and Bell for their intense colour and silver foliage.
-These became the subject of many still lifes over their long residence at Charleston.
+These became the subject of many still lifes over the pair’s long residence at Charleston.

 Part of the garden’s sense of luxuriance and surprise comes from the variety of sculpture it contains.
 Classical forms sit side by side with lifesize works by Quentin Bell, mosaic pavements and tile-edged pools.
 Thanks to a grant from The Chalk Hill Trust, we have produced downloadable map and guide highlighting key areas of interest in the Garden.
 Copies of the map can be purchased in the Shop.

 The Garden was (and still is) an enchanting retreat from London life, offering spaces for tranquil contemplation, creative inspiration and simple pleasures.
 As Vanessa Bell wrote in 1936, “The house seems full of young people in very high spirits, laughing a great deal at their own jokes… lying about in the garden which is simply a dithering blaze of flowers and butterflies and apples.”